aubynsamuel/aubynsamuel/README.md

 ## About Me

-I'm **Samuel**, a full-stack developer turning ideas into modern, fast, and reliable apps for web and mobile.
+I'm **Samuel**, a full-stack software developer who turns ideas into modern, fast, and reliable apps for web and mobile.

 ## 🧠 Currently Exploring